- No products in the cart.

 A combination of charge cycles and elevated temperatures will gradually decrease the performance of lithium-ion batteries over time.
 Typically manufacturers claim 300-500 discharge / charge cycles as the battery life.
 But this can be affected by heavy use that draws high current, deep drain and temperature conditions.

 It is reasonable to expect batteries to provide 100% capacity during the first 12 months service.

 Discharging and charging puts a strain on the battery and deeply discharged batteries are strained more during recharging.
 Heavy current loads and the associated fast discharging also strain the battery.
-Lithium-ion batteries do not have a memory so the battery will last longer if it is charged more frequently when only partially discharged rather than allowing it to fully discharge before re-charging.
+Lithium-ion batteries will last longer if they are charged when only partially discharged, rather than allowing it to fully discharge before recharging.
 The sweet spot for recharging is around 50%

 When looking at battery storage, two things need to be considered.

-Storing batteries fully charged at high temperatures above 30°C is damaging.
+Storing batteries fully charged at high temperatures above 30°C can potentially damage the battery.